Quick Create Sales Order

 - That custom button is Displayed on the Page Layout of the record you want to create from

-To create a Sales Order from Opportunity, we need to get the line items for the Opportunity Products.
-For that, you would need a formula field (API Name: netsuite_item__c) on the Opportunity Product object traversing the association between the Opportunity Products, through the Salesforce Product, to the final NetSuite Item.
+To create a Sales Order from Opportunity, we need to get the line items from Opportunity Products.
+For that, you would need a formula field (API Name: NetSuite_Item_Internal_Id__c) on the Opportunity Product object traversing the association between the Opportunity Products, through the Salesforce Product, to the final NetSuite Item.

 Note: Breadwinner has, as part of its managed package, a lookup from Salesforce's standard Product to Breadwinner's NetSuite Item